-This topic describes the functions that POLARDB compatible with Oracle provides to manage sequence objects.
+This topic describes the functions that PolarDB-O provides to manage sequence objects.

 A sequence object (also known as a sequence generator or sequence) is a specific single-row table created by the CREATE SEQUENCE command.
 A sequence object is used to generate unique identifiers for rows of a table.
 The following sequence functions provide simple and multiuser-safe methods for obtaining successive sequence values from sequence objects.